 Improve maritime efficiency

-Hydrocontest is an international student competition dedicated to maratime efficiency.
-The contest brings together teams of students from around the world and EPFL participates since the first edition in 2014.
-There are two classes of boats: a class of mass transportation, which simulates container ships with 200kg of weight on board and a light class that simulates a fast passenger boat with 20kg weight on board.
+Hydrocontest was an international student competition dedicated to maratime efficiency.
+The contest brought together teams of students from around the world and EPFL participated since the first edition in 2014.
+There were two classes of boats: a class of mass transportation, which simulated container ships with 200kg of weight on board and a light class that simulated a fast passenger boat with 20kg weight on board.

-The EPFL team – with around 40 members – brings together students from many fields, and can count on both the expertise of laboratories and a network of industrial partners to develop boats at the cutting edge of technology.
-For example, students will regularly produce their largest pieces at Decision SA, with fine-ply carbon provided by NTPT.
-The tests are made from the port of Compagnie Générale de Navigation (CGN), another partner of the team.
+The EPFL team – with around 40 members – brought together students from many fields, and was able to count on both the expertise of laboratories and a network of industrial partners to develop boats at the cutting edge of technology.
+For example, students were regularly producing their largest pieces at Decision SA, with fine-ply carbon provided by NTPT.
+The tests were made from the port of Compagnie Générale de Navigation (CGN), another partner of the team.